-For more information about the pylon Viewer, see Section 3.1 on page 43.

-For more information about the standard and legacy image acquisition control modes, see Section 7.1 on page 77.
+- the pylon Viewer, see Section 3.1.1 on page 43. - the standard and legacy image acquisition control modes, see Section 7.1 on page 73.

 9.15 Acquisition Status

 When controlling image acquisition with a software trigger you can use the acquisition status feature to determine when the camera is ready to be triggered for an image acquisition.
 Using this feature, you can avoid triggering the camera at a rate that exceeds the maximum allowed with the current camera settings.